WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 to access a thread's thread-local global value directly from any other thread.

 Thread-local globals can be imported and exported just like normal or shared globals.

-Declared (i.e. non-imported) thread-local globals have constant initializers just like any other global.
-The constant initializer is executed separately on each thread, so if, for instance, the initializer is a `struct.new` instruction, there will be a separate struct allocated for each thread.

-> Note: To initialize a thread-local global to refer to the same struct on each thread instead, the
-> initializer expression can be a `global.get` of a shared global.

-> Note: Since thread-local globals will tend to be initialized more frequently than normal globals,
-> it may make sense to further restrict their initializers, for example by prohibiting allocations.

 #### Implementation